12 Houseplants Diseases, their Identification, Causes, Prevention and Treatment

 6. Anthracnose disease

-The disease is associated with warm and very moist conditions.
-Read more on anthracnose disease and its control.
+The disease is caused by a group of fungi and is associated with warm and very moist conditions, especially where air circulation is limited.
+Read more on anthracnose disease and how to treat it.

 7. Black leg disease

-The cause of the disease is bacteria and the predisposing factors are waterlogging and overcompaction of the soil.
+The cause of the disease is bacteria and the predisposing factor is waterlogging due to overcompaction and poor drainage of the soil.
 Read more on black leg disease and how to control it.

 8. Botrytis disease

-Botrytis disease also called Black Mold is characterized by grey, fluffy mold which can cover all parts of the houseplant.
+Botrytis disease also called Black Mold is characterized by grey, fluffy, mold which can cover all parts of the houseplant.
+The soft-leaved plants are highly susceptible to this disease.

 The disease can infest the leaves, stems, buds and flowers if the growing conditions are cool, humid and still (no air circulation).
 Read more on botrytis disease and how to treat it.